hexeaktivitat/ferry/README.md

 Planned and expected features include:

 - [ ] Flags to enable/disable diagnostic print as standard
+  - May not implement; use case covered by below
 - [x] Commands recognized by the REPL to print a diagnostic
 - [ ] `ferry compile` subcommand to explicitly invoke a mock compilation process